nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 obvious from the context.
 The short comment should be on the same line as the variable declaration, unless it is too long, in which case it should be on the preceding lines.

-Every function should be preceded by a detailed (Doxygen) comment block describing what the function does, what the formal parameters are, and what the return value is (if any).
-Either Doxygen style ``\`` or ``@`` is permitted.
-Every class declaration should be preceded by a (Doxygen) comment block describing what the class is to be used for.

 Casts
 *****